luau-lang/rfcs/docs/generic-constraints.md

 type getProperty<T, K: keyof<T>> = ( object: T, key: K ) -> index<T, K>
 ```
 This would match the current expectation of `:` being used to type annotate a variable.
-This would be backwards compatible without performance implications.
+This would be backwards compatible without major performance implications.
 As a note, the ordering of `T` and `K` is arbitrary and can be switched if desired.

 2. Use a `where` clause.
 ```luau